Azure/azure-linux-extensions/AzureMonitorAgent/ama_tst/AMA-Troubleshooting-Tool.md

 	* Run through scenarios 1-6 in order
 8. (L) Collect logs
 	* Collects all of the logs needed to troubleshoot AMA in a zip file
-	* Includes MDSD process environment variables
+	* Includes process environment variables